sanjeetsagar/Advanced-Laravel-Testing/README.md

 In summary, both methods are used to check if a specific record exists in the database, but `AssertDatabaseHas` allows you to check if a specific record exists based on conditions, while `Eloquent AssertModelExists` allows you to check if a specific model instance exists in the database.

-# How to Assert File Downloads? write in markdown format
+# How to Assert File Downloads?

 There are a few different ways to assert that a file download is working correctly in a test, depending on the framework and testing library you are using.
 Here is an example of how to do this using the `PHPUnit` testing framework and the `Symfony` HttpClient: